a-gram/audioneex/docs/examples.rst

 ^^^^^^^^

-The Linux and Windows examples can be built as part of the main library build process by indicating so in the CMake command line, as follows
+The Linux and Windows examples can be built as part of the main library build process by indicating so in the build script's command line, as follows

 .. code-block:: bash

-   $ cmake -DWITH_EXAMPLES=ON ..
+   $ ./build WITH_EXAMPLES=ON

 By default, the programs will use the Tokyo Cabinet database through the ``TCDataStore`` driver.
 It is possible to change this option and use the Couchbase